 This data set contains archival raw, partially processed, and ancillary/supporting gravity science data acquired during the Dawn mission while the spacecraft was in orbit around the asteroid Ceres.
 The radio observations were carried out using the Dawn spacecraft and Earth-based receiving stations of the NASA Deep Space Network.
 The data set was designed primarily to support generation of high-resolution gravity field models for Ceres.
-Of most interest are likely to be the Orbit Data Files in the ODF directory, which provided the raw input to gravity investigations, as well as the ionospheric and tropospheric media calibration files in the ION and TRO directories, respectively.
+Of most interest are likely to be the Orbit Data Files in the ODF directory and Tracking and Navigation Files in the TNF directory, which provided the raw input to gravity investigations, as well as the ionospheric and tropospheric media calibration files in the ION and TRO directories, respectively.